 Jungian therapy harnesses the power of dreams to promote new perspectives and facilitate personal growth.
 Through the process of dream analysis, individuals can examine into the symbolic language and archetypes present in their dreams.

-Dreams are not mere fleeting images; they are doorways to the soul, allowing us to access the rich and transformative potential of our unconscious mind.
+Dreams are not mere fleeting images; they are doorways to the soul, allowing us to access the rich and significant potential of our unconscious mind.

 Jungian Dream Quote